GCY/GCY.github.io/_pages/about.md

   - /about.html
 ---

-*I'm not a PhD, but my publications are sufficient to prove that I have the equivalent capabilities.*

 ~~I am seeking a Ph.D. position in **brain-machine interface(BMI)** or **brain-computer interface(BCI)**.
 Between 2021 and 2023,~~ I have published over ten original articles in SCI journals, with ten being either **first-authored** or **corresponding-authored**.
 My research focuses on biomedical signal processing and sensor design.

 While at Foxconn Health Technology Business Group, I served as a consultant.
 I was the robotics team leader responsible for developing robotic services in the medical field.
 I spearheaded various initiatives throughout this period, including devising a comprehensive business strategy, overseeing human resource planning, and conducting technical training.